abinit/abinit/doc/tutorial/elastic.md

   * the internal strain tensor
   * the atomic relaxation corrections to the elastic and piezoelectric tensor

-You should complete lessons [RF1](rf1) and [RF2](rf2) to introduce the density-functional perturbation theory (DFPT) features of ABINIT before starting this lesson.
+You should complete tutorials [RF1](rf1) and [RF2](rf2) to introduce the density-functional perturbation theory (DFPT) features of ABINIT before starting this lesson.
 You will learn to use additional DFPT features of ABINIT, and to use relevant parts of the associated codes Mrgddb and Anaddb.

-This lesson should take about two hours.
+This tutorial should take about two hours.

 ## 1 The ground-state geometry of (hypothetical) wurtzite AlAs

-*Before beginning, you might consider working in a different subdirectory as for the other lessons.
+*Before beginning, you might consider working in a different subdirectory as for the other tutorials.
 Why not create "Work_elast" in ~abinit/tests/tutorespfn/Input?*

 You should copy the files ~abinit/tests/tutorespfn/Input/telast_1.files and telast_1.in into Work_elast.